 Exceptional Funding Deadlines

-*NOTE: Maymester courses should be included in spring semester funding requests*
+*NOTE: Maymester courses should be included in spring semester funding requests.
+Submit request by final deadline even if course registration for Maymester is pending.*

 Application Opens: November 1, 2019